CLSherrod/clsherrod.github.io/_posts/2023-12-21-in-the-silence-of-meditation's-embrace.md

 date: 2023-12-21
 published: true
 categories:
   - Poems
 tags:
-- slow lifestyle
+  - fulfilling-lifestyle
-- lyric poem
+  - lyric-poem
 permalink: /silence-of-meditations-embrace/
 excerpt: A poem about meditating with the love of my life
 ---